Strongpreneur#Starting A Business

 7. Debt Factoring

 Debt factoring applies to an important current debtor.
-A company may sell its bad debts (at a discount to allow a profit to the buyer) in order to avoid tying down capital in the credit it allows to customers.
-In another form of this, the factoring company advances a proportion say 80% of the number of credit sales as they are made without it actually acquiring the debts.
+A company may sell its bad debts (at a discount to allow a profit to the buyer) to avoid tying down capital in the credit it allows to customers.
+In another form of this, the factoring company advances a proportion say 80% of the number of credit sales as they are made without it acquiring the debts.
 This is then sorted out of the cash paid by customers as it is received.

-The moment sales are made the invoice is stamped to notify the buyer to make payment directly to the factor provided the credit unit has not been exceeded by the sale.
+The moment sales are made the invoice is stamped to notify the buyer to make payment directly to the factor provided the credit union has not been exceeded by the sale.
 Factoring is usually undertaken without recourse, the factor becomes liable for the bad debt that arises subsequently.

 The main advantage of factoring to a firm using the services of a factor may be summarized as follows: